 Applying to be a Student Organization

 Start your application to propose a new organization on the New Student Org Review Committee's Wildcat Connection page.
+The application for recognition consideration for 2021-22 will be available in Fall 2021.

 The review committee for new groups is advised by Joe Lattal, led by the ASG new groups chair, and includes representatives of Associated Student Government.
 The application to propose a new group for campus recognition is available for a limited window each fall, winter, and spring quarter.
 Only enrolled undergraduate students are eligible to complete an application for review.
 Members of the committee may contact advisor or student officers listed on the proposal or related offices at Northwestern for further information during the review process.